ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         not substitute it for a good staging environment.

     Collection
-        A packaging format for bundling and distributing Ansible content() plugins, roles, modules, and so on).
+        A packaging format for bundling and distributing Ansible content, including plugins, roles, modules, and more.
 Collections release independent of other collections or ``ansible-base`` so features can be available sooner to users.
-Collectoins may come packaged with Ansible (version 2.10 or later) or installed with ``ansible-galaxy collection install <namespace.collection>``.
+Some collections are packaged with Ansible (version 2.10 or later).
+You can install other collections (or other versions of collections) with ``ansible-galaxy collection install <namespace.collection>``.

     Collection name
-        In the second part of a Fully Qualified Collection Name, the collection name further divides the functional characteristics of the collection content and denotes ownership.
-For example, the ``cisco`` namespace might contain ``cisco.ios``, cisco.aci, and cisco.nxos, containing content for managing network devices maintained by Cisco.
+        The second part of a Fully Qualified Collection Name.
+The collection name divides the collection namespace and usually reflects the function of the collection content.
+For example, the ``cisco`` namespace might contain ``cisco.ios``, ``cisco.aci``, and ``cisco.nxos``, with content for managing the different network devices maintained by Cisco.

     community.general (collection)
         A special collection managed by the Ansible Community Team containing all the modules and plugins which shipped in Ansible 2.9 that do ont have their own dedicated Collection.
 See `community.general <https://galaxy.ansible.com/community/general>`_` on Galaxy.